How To Cook Prime Rib: 2 Easy Ways

 Step One – Choose the Right Roast Based on Size and Cut

-Choose the prime rib roast you want based on the size, and whether you want the cut to be “USDA Choice,” “USDA Prime,” or “USDA Select” grade.
+Choose the prime rib roast you want based on the size and whether you want the cut to be “USDA Choice,” “USDA Prime,” or “USDA Select” grade.
 Mark and I opted for the “USDA Choice,” which cost $10.00 per pound less.
 Yikes!
 I asked the butcher if the “USDA Choice” would be tender.
-He told us to make sure we cook it slow and low, meaning at a lower temperature which allows the moisture of the juices to tenderize the meat.
+He told us to make sure we cook it slow and low at a lower temperature, allowing the juices’ moisture to tenderize the meat.
 So we did.

 Step Two – Buying From a Butcher

 We opted to buy locally from Harmon’s Grocers in our new neighborhood in South Jordan, Utah.
-This is what it looks like before the butcher saws off the end rib bones of the prime rib.
+This is what the prime rib looks like before the butcher saws off the end rib bones.

 Step Three – The Butcher Cuts The meat